 Become A B2B Matchmaker

 If you provide a list of attendees before the conference, you can increase your events value by allowing people to schedule meetings with the attendees or businesses they are most interested in seeing.
+Of course, the registration process will need to gain permission for you to share personal identifiable information.
 This means there is no need to wander around a conference trying to connect with a supplier or potential buyer.
 Instead you can plan your day around your own schedule.
 This is likely to lead to more sales for attendees which makes your London conference even more valuable as businesses will see it as a business driver.

 Make Materials Available After The Event

 If you have speakers, their slides should be online once the event finishes.
 If you video the event, put individual talks up and circulate the access link.
 Both of these allow people who may have missed part of the event to re-engage and get more out of it.
 You can also publish the results of polls or other information to engage attendees post event.
 These are best presented in a single well organised location so that guests do not have to search to find what they are looking for.

 Get Feedback After Every Conference

 And to complete the loop… Once you have finished with your conference it is important to understand what added the most value and where you can improve.
 A poll of attendees or a questionnaire as they leave can easily indicate what worked well and what needs improvement.
 You can use what you learn to add even more value to your next conference.

 If you are currently looking for the best conference venue in London, we can help you with that as well.
 Glaziers Hall offers a number of different options for large and small conferences in the heart of London.
 Call our experts today to learn more.